Documentation and Coding to Improve Patient Outcomes: 6-Part Series

 This 6-part course with Dr. Kevin Sharp, updated for 2021, will provide the fundamental knowledge necessary to appropriately document patient examinations, what payers need to see in the documentation, how to handle audits, appropriate coding, billing policies, and other relevant compliance-related concepts.
 While the focus of the training will be to prepare Doctors of Chiropractic to run a compliant office, it will also show the value of tracking patient outcomes, illustrating improvement, and the positive impact that these tactics can make on both your practice and your patient’s success.
 Dr. Sharp has also included his 2021 section on E&M coding to bring you and your office up to date.

 This course is worth a total of 6 CE credits.
+(Please note: Georgia accepts four CE credits total for Documentation)

 The following states require the participant to enter the course approval number on their certificate: